Ellie Heckscher, PhD

 Undergraduate

-Gasser is a 2nd-year student pursuing a B.S. in Neuroscience.
-He studies how neurons that originate from the same stem cell develop distinct functions in somatosensation by investigating the gene regulatory networks under the mentorship of Zarion.
+Gasser is pursuing a B.S. in Neuroscience.
+Since he joined the Heckscher Lab in Winter 2024, he has been studying how neurons that originate from the same stem cell develop distinct somatosensory functions by investigating their gene regulatory networks under the mentorship of Zarion.
 He’s an international student from Egypt and spends his time as a board member of the Arab Student Association, organizing events for Arabs around campus.
 Outside of lab, he enjoys playing video games like Minecraft, listening to science fiction audiobooks, and exploring Chicago.

 Rafael Gutierrez